 The work of the world—from Silicon Valley to Capitol Hill—is done in teams.
 Our collaborative campus environment means that we're all working together, and not competing against each other—so students leave Bowdoin eager to listen and ready to contribute.

-Bowdoin Career Planning encourages students to begin the career exploration process as early as the first year, with a focus on engagement by the end of the sophomore year.
+Bowdoin Career Exploration and Development (CXD) encourages students to begin the career exploration process as early as the first year, with a focus on engagement by the end of the sophomore year.
 Our team of career advisors leverage their own professional experiences as they assist students to explore their skills, values, and interests; gain experience via networking, interviewing, and summer internships; and pursue full-time employment or graduate study in a chosen field.
 A robust network of online services complement our personal one-on-one advising approach.